ploneintranet/ploneintranet.suite/docs/appendices/error-reference.rst

         Common Python exception traceback patterns you may encounter when working with Plone Intranet and possible solutions for them.

-        Please see :doc:`this tutorial <http://docs.plone.org/manage/troubleshooting/basic>` for extracting Python tracebacks from your Plone logs.
+        Please see `this tutorial <http://docs.plone.org/manage/troubleshooting/basic>` for extracting Python tracebacks from your Plone logs.

 Add-on installer error: This object was originally created by a product that is no longer installed